TITLE Research Specialist

 Education: A Bachelor’s degree is required; a graduate degree is preferred.

 Skills Effective organizational, interpersonal, and communication skills are required.
 Must have the ability to work effectively with students, faculty, and staff, as well as to communicate effectively with off-campus collaborators.
 Proficiency with basic spreadsheet, graphics, and word processing software is required.
 Other specific requirements depend upon the particular position.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: Positions associated with this position classification may be located in facilities requiring the position to be designated “sensitive” as defined by University policy.
 Positions associated with this position classification may include job duties, responsibilities, or activities that are subject to export control regulations.